 At present, the government is promoting the use of Aadhaar card while the occurrence of such incidences casts a shadow on the efforts and speaks of the sorry state of affairs.

-II) Around 200 students at the Institute of Chemical Technology (ICT) in Matunga also hacked the biometric attendance system.
+II.
+Around 200 students at the Institute of Chemical Technology (ICT) in Matunga also hacked the biometric attendance system.
 One should ponder that if college students can easily break through the biometrics security system then what professional gangs and hackers can do with all the personal information.
 The data being held by the UIDAI is in looming threat.
 Security experts of our country on numerous occasions have highlighted the inherent dangers of systems like Aadhaar.

 'Biometrics are public information as they can be captured and replicated using a high-resolution camera.
 Using biometrics alone as a passcode is conceptually flawed, said Subhashish Banerjee, Professor of Computer Science Engineering at IIT Delhi.'

-III) In response to an RTI (Right To Information) query, Unique Identification Authority of India stated that more than 'two hundred central and state government websites have publicly displayed the names, address, Aadhaar numbers and personal details of people who have enrolled for Aadhaar. '
+III.
+In response to an RTI (Right To Information) query, Unique Identification Authority of India stated that more than 'two hundred central and state government websites have publicly displayed the names, address, Aadhaar numbers and personal details of people who have enrolled for Aadhaar. '

-Apart from it, there are many other occurrences which draw the attention of the nation highlighting the errors and loopholes and how our privacy right is infringed by the data loss from UIDAI's server.
-According to a study published by Centre for Internet and Society, CIS found that data of over 130 million Aadhaar cardholders has been leaked from just four government websites.
+Apart from it, there are many other occurrences that draw the attention of the nation highlighting the errors and loopholes and how our privacy right is infringed by the data loss from UIDAI's server.
+According to a study published by the Centre for Internet and Society, CIS found that data of over 130 million Aadhaar cardholders has been leaked from just four government websites.
 Further, details of 13 crore citizens were leaked from the Aadhaar database which can easily land in the hands of the private companies.

 The current government is focusing more on the digital economy.
 But it must realize that privacy is the vital component and the cardinal principle in the country's growing digital economy.
 Protection of a person's privacy ensures their trust in this new era of the digital world.

 The Aadhaar system is a direct violation of privacy by collecting biometrics and other personal information and is being played with, owing to no proper security standards.
 There are rampant issues of mass surveillance and public profiling.
 The data saved in UIDAI's server is not safe as it is being collected by private bodies with no proper government backing and supervision.
-Instead of becoming a part of inclusion of services, Aadhaar is now restricted to exclusion of services by denying services to the people who don't have Aadhaar or who have not enrolled in it.
+Instead of becoming a part of the inclusion of services, Aadhaar is now restricted to exclusion of services by denying services to the people who don't have Aadhaar or who have not enrolled in it.
 There is no legal accountability of the database since the data is being collected and linked by virtue of common ID, which results in providing incentives for hacking and Government Surveillance.
 Then comes the term NATIONAL SECURITY which is most misinterpreted by authorities.
 Since there is no proper definition of this phrase either in the constitution or in the Aadhaar Act.
 It provides the government right to access someone's data without any proper judicial oversight.

 Therefore, all such points speak of how our privacy is being played with by the introduction of Aadhaar cards.
 There is unrestricted mass surveillance on data, which at any cost do not augment civil liberty and democracy, resulting in our privacy being put at stake.
 Hence privacy being a fundamental right must be given prior importance and due consideration.